vmware/container-service-extension/docs/README.md

 `CSE` includes two commands:

 - `cse`
-  - used by the system administrator to install `CSE`, create templates and run the `CSE` service.
+  - used by the system administrator to install `CSE`, create and update templates and run the `CSE` service.
 - `vcd cse`
   - used by the system administrator to operate the service:
     - get status